innermond/treek/README.md

 treek
 =====

-trik an unordered html list to behave like a tree
+convince an unordered HTML list behave like a tree